NEC PC Engine

 PC Engine Core Grafx - Dark blue in Colour, and with AV output - 1989

-PC Engine Core Grafx II - Light Grey, with RGB video output - 1990
+PC Engine Core Grafx II - Light Grey, with orange lettering to match the new Super CD ROM unit, otherwise identical to the Core Grafx - 1990

 PC Engine Duo - An all in one unit, with Super CD capability built in, it was jet black in colour. - 1990, now suffers capacitor problems.

-PC Engine Duo-r Re-designed unit, cream in colour, and with the headphone socket of the original removed.
-1991
+PC Engine Duo-r Re-designed unit, cream in colour, and with the headphone socket, volume control and Drive lock of the original removed, 1991

 PC Engine Supergrafx - A knee jerk reaction to the Super Nintendo, it has the same architecture as the regular machine, but with new graphics chips, it is also much larger, and was supposed to have a driving controller, which went over the top, this peripheral never made it past the prototype stage.
 1991

 The Supergrafx was found to conflict with the CD-Rom drive, and a switch had to be fitted to the back hurriedly, it was soon abandoned in favour of expanding the CD System card technology.
 Only five games were ever released for it.

 PC Engine Duo RX - Pale blue in colour, identical to the Duo-r, but with it's own six button controller for use with Streetfighter II.
 1992

 Turbografx - Twice the size of the original Japanese machines, the games were region locked on HU Card, or Turbo Chips as they were called in the US, the machine was jet black in colour 1990.

 Turbo Duo - Identical in looks to the PC Engine Duo, it could play CD's from any region, but the cards were locked to the US.
 1991